The-Balance-FFXIV/balance-static/content/guide/endgame-gearing-and-content-unlock-guide.md

 **Main Goals**

-* Improve your skills in order to tackle endgame content
+* Improve your skills in order to tackle endgame content.
-* Dip your feet into Extreme Trials
+* Dip your feet into Extreme Trials.
-* Start raiding Savage if you desire, whether it be with friends, with pick up groups (PUGs) in Party Finder, or finding a static to raid with on a regular schedule
+* Start raiding Savage if you desire, whether it be with friends, with pick up groups (PUGs) in Party Finder, or finding a static to raid with on a regular schedule.

 Endgame content isn’t for everyone, and that’s okay.
 However, if you have an interest in tackling the hardest PvE (Player versus Environment) content FFXIV has to offer, start reading below!
 FFXIV Raids are a mechanical spectacle as well as intense fights that challenges your skills.

 The first thing you should do is improve your skills.
 [Download ACT](https://redd.it/3b7ogz) if you haven’t already and start parsing your numbers.
 If you’re on PS4, get a friend on PC to do so (odds are likely they have ACT).
 Non-endgame content in FFXIV have no DPS checks, are extremely lenient in terms of healing and mechanical execution, and aren’t punishing at all.
 Meanwhile, Extreme Trials have a hard DPS check (referred to as an enrage), require solid healing and mechanical execution, and punish you for mistakes, but likely doesn’t kill you.
 Savage takes the Extreme difficulty and scales it up a notch, killing the player for mistakes and possibly even wiping the raid (kills everyone!).
 Finally, the Ultimate difficulty is for the battle-hardened veteran raider, and requires you to beat the last floor of Savage before you can even challenge it!
 If you put in the time and dedication, though, you’ll definitely be able to clear all FFXIV endgame content.
 The high leap in difficulty is often criticized, with no in-game resources to help the average player improve for raiding.
 Therefore, we’ll have to look at third parties.

-[The Balance Discord](The Balance) is the hub for FFXIV class guides and resources.
+[The Balance Discord](https://discord.gg/thebalanceffxiv) is the hub for FFXIV class guides and resources.
 It contains easy to parse resource channels for every single class, guides for each class, as well as various utilities and tools to help a player improve.
 Further questions can be asked in questions channels, where dedicated mentors and peers will help you with more in-depth questions that can’t be answered in the guide or resources.
 Our website contains the same information, but is updated slower than that of the Discord.

 When getting into endgame, it is important to understand the importance of consumables and materia.
 All your gear should be fully slotted with Grade VIII materia – it’s extra stats that will help you survive, keep up resources as a healer, or deal more damage overall!
 Consumables are the same – Tinctures are in-combat consumables that increase your damage, while Food gives you extra substats and most importantly, extra Vitality to increase your total health pool.
 Most BiS lists will give an option for food, but more affordable options exist – use consumables from the previous raid tier instead if you are strapped for gil.